 Derek Walcott Square is located in downtown Castries.
 Named for St. Lucian author Derek Walcott who won the Nobel Prize for Literature in 1992, this public square is located in the heart of St. Lucia's capital city of Castries.
 Not only is there a spot to honor Walcott, but the park also pays homage to residents who lost their lives in battle.

-A second popular choice in this category is King George V Gardens.
+Another attraction in this category is King George V Gardens.
 Named after a British King of the early 1900's, the gardens are a popular place for a walk in the middle of the day.
 Located nearby many other attractions, it is a place easily visited without going out of your way.

 |Derek Walcott Square||Park||Downtown Castries|